cellz12/lottery-test1/README.md

-For project setup you need to run this command:
+To start the project, you need to run:
 ~~~
 ./yii app/setup
 ~~~